aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 Predicate<String> p = str -> str.isEmpty();
 ```

 When we have a lambda that is just performing a direct method call, we can use a more compact syntax using a method reference.
-For example, the lambda
+For example:

 ```java
 Predicate<String> p = str -> str.isEmpty();